 The candlesticks patterns video below will show you several real world examples of what high wave candlesticks look like on stock charts.

-Watch our High Wave Candlesticks video.
+Watch our High Wave Candlestick video.

-Read our High Wave Candlesticks post.
+Read our High Wave Candlestick post.

 CANDLESTICKS PATTERNS COURSE – HAMMERS